francisco-perez-sorrosal/ai-resources/book-scaffold/src/agents.md

 2. *Processing* Agents process the information they perceive from the environment to make decisions (e.g. take an action); this could involve algorithms, reasoning, learning, or planning to determine the next best action.
 3. *Action* Agents act on the environment to achieve the specific goal they have; depending on the type of agent, actions can be physical (e.g. a robotic arm moving its fingers) or virtual (e.g. a software agent making a sending an email).

+## Concepts

+Agents do better if they follow/fulfill the concepts below.

+### Roles

+This is about configuring an agent to play a particular role.

+### Memory

+It's a key element for self-improvement.
+As agents can access and store new knowledge, they can becomoe better at what they do.

+- Short term: For example, memory during the execution of a task.
+- Long term: Remains after the crew has stopped.
+Can be used
+- Entity memory: Short lived.
+For example, what are the subjects that are being discussed.

+#### Shared memory vs local memory

+Share intermediate information with several agents.

+### Tools

+Tools are extensions available to agents which allows them to extend their limits of knowledge.
+This versatility is key in executing complex tasks.
+It's recommended that tools are implemented with a fault tolerant mechanism; this way the agent can recover from a potential misuse of the tool and learn from its mistake.
+In general, it's better that an agent plays with less tools than with a broad range of tools, to increment the accuracy of the task execution.
+Also a caching mechanism for tool calls can save potential costs in operating the agents.

+### Focus

+In conjunction with role-playing, this concept emphasizes that, an agent that is dedicated to a specific domain and task, performs better than than another attempting to handle multiple tasks.
+Being narrow focused in a task, by having specific roles and objectives and a limited set of tools, usually improve the quality of the agent's delivered results.

+### Guardrails

+Fuzzy inputs and outputs is a problem with GenAI apps.
+Guarrails prevent agents from derailing or going into rabbit holes; e.g. they can prevent hallucinations or obtain more consistent results.

+### Cooperation

+Ability to cooperate and give feedback to each other is key to improve performance

 ## Types

 There are many classification of agents.
 For example: